 In essence, the entire process pertains to clear, effective and customer-oriented communication with clients and translators.

-Over the past 10-15 years, Acolad has established a profile as a specialized translation agency and language partner for many major companies in the life science sector.
+Over the past 25 years, Acolad has established a profile as a specialized translation and localization partner for many major companies in the life sciences sector.

-Market leaders such as Novartis, GSK, Abbott, Lundbeck, ALK-Abelló and Sanofi have benefited from our expertise in relation to the requirements and processes in the industry as well as from our ability to balance quality, price and flexibility.
+Market leaders such as Novartis, GSK, Abbott, Lundbeck and Sanofi have benefited from our globalization expertise in relation to the requirements and processes of the industry, as well as from our ability to balance quality, cost and flexibility.

-We translate all kinds of life science documentation – such as protocols, informed consent forms (ICF), package inserts, SPCs, CRO material and instructions for using medical equipment – to and from basically all languages.
+We translate all content types in the life science sphere – such as protocols, informed consent forms (ICF), package inserts, SPCs, CRO material and instructions for use – to and from basically all languages.
+We also have localization experience in adapting websites, business applications, apps and other digital platforms in the health and pharma fields.